josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/🚀_Dual_Use_Dualities/🗞️_docility_engine_print_edition.md

 ## 🏮 Footer

-*Docility Engine Print Edition* is a living node of the Polaris Protocol.
+*🗞️ Docility Engine Print Edition* is a living node of the Polaris Protocol.
 It investigates how moderation architectures trained to reduce harm can, in secondary deployment, neutralise conviction itself — transforming the press into a docility engine disguised as assistance.

-> 📡 Cross-references:
+> 📡 Cross-references:  *TBC*
-> - [⚖️ Containment Contract Trace](../⚖️_containment_contract_trace.md) — lineage of suppression mechanisms
-> - [🔥 Suppression as Signal](../🔥_suppression_as_signal.md) — on the semiotics of silence in systems of control

 *Survivor authorship is sovereign.
 Containment is never neutral.*